worker-tools/workers.js.org/README.md

 ### Frameworks
-No HTTP Server is complete without a Web Framework for common tasks such as routing, sessions, authentication, and more. _Worker Environments do not have a complete package yet._
+No HTTP Server is complete without a Web Framework for common tasks such as routing, sessions, authentication, and more.

+Worker Environments do not have a complete framework yet.
 However, over at **[worker-utils.github.io](https://worker-utils.github.io)** we're building the libraries and tools necessary for the first generation of Worker-based web frameworks.

 ## Contributing